 Rebuilding your credit, paying your bills on time and creating a budget are all critical components of recovering from bankruptcy, but the most important element of bouncing back involves adopting a new lifestyle.
 This often overlooked step will help prevent you from returning to old habits and ending back up in debt again in the future.
 You may need to entirely re-budget your life including spending on rent and groceries to make ends meet.
 Keep in mind that your payment history makes up a whopping 35 percent of your overall credit score, so paying your bills on time needs to be a priority over other expenses.
 Even one late payment can drastically reduce your score.
 When applying for new lines of credit, only apply for loans or credit cards you are fairly confident you can get.
 Each time you apply, a new hard inquiry will show on your credit report.
 Too many inquiries can lower your score over time.

 Contact a Cherry Hill Bankruptcy Attorney for a Consultation About Life After Bankruptcy in New Jersey Today

 If you are struggling with debt, you may need a fresh start financially.
 An experienced bankruptcy and debt relief attorney can help you explore your options and determine the best course of action for you, your family, and/or your business.
 The experienced New Jersey bankruptcy lawyers at The Law Firm of Joel R. Spivack understand the nuances of NJ and federal bankruptcy laws, so we can help you protect your interests.
 Call us anytime at 856-488-1200 or fill out the online contact form to schedule a confidential consultation.
-We have an office conveniently located at 1820 Chapel Avenue West, Suite 195 Cherry Hill, NJ 08002.
+We have an office conveniently located at 1415 Marlton Pike East, Suite 302 Cherry Hill, NJ 08034.